personal photo of Nada Amin

 Bio

 I am an assistant professor of computer science at Harvard SEAS.
-Previously, I was a University Lecturer in Programming Languages at the University of Cambridge; a member of the team behind the Scala programming language at the Ecole Polytechnique Federale de Lausanne (EPFL), where I pursued her PhD; and a software engineer at Google, on the compiler infrastructure supporting Gmail and other Google Apps.
+Previously, I was a University Lecturer in Programming Languages at the University of Cambridge; a member of the team behind the Scala programming language at the Ecole Polytechnique Federale de Lausanne (EPFL), where I pursued my PhD; and a software engineer at Google, on the compiler infrastructure supporting Gmail and other Google Apps.
 I hold bachelor of science and master of engineering degrees from the Massachusetts Institute of Technology (MIT).